The reason white rice is better than brown for health and digestion as determined by analysis of the effects of these foods on the gut.

-My video on making Healthy Chinese drew some comments from folks questioning my choice of rice.
 Why was I using white rice vs brown?
 Isn’t brown rice the healthier choice, after all?

 Ok, I’ll spill the beans, rice.
 Here are my reasons …

-Every time we eat brown, it just seems to not sit very well in our stomachs.
 Even when it is sprouted or soaked before cooking, it, well, uh, sits like a brick for lack of a better word.

-Some People Are Better Off Eating White Rice
+Why Some People Should Eat White Rice

-White rice just seemed to digest a whole lot better for us.
+White rice just seems to digest a whole lot better for us.
 That to me was reason enough to choose it over the brown rice.
-We were also advised by an Ayurvedic MD to stick with white basmati rice which clinched the decision for us.

 You are what you digest, after all – not necessarily what you eat!